raistefintel/raistefintel.github.io/FAQ.md

 **Q: Are there any software dependencies I need to install before installing Intel Distribution for Python?**

 **A:** If using conda-forge\* to install Intel Distribution for Python, follow the [conda-forge\* Installation Instructions](https://github.com/conda-forge/miniforge/?tab=readme-ov-file#install) to install miniforge\* in your environment.
-Check [System Requirements](https://github.com/raistefintel/raistefintel.github.io/blob/main/system_requirements.md).
+Check [System Requirements](https://github.com/raistefintel/raistefintel.github.io/blob/main/system_requirements.md) for specific requirements.

 # Licensing, Installation, Updates